mpenet/legba/README.md

 services in Clojure.

 Legba streamlines the creation of OpenAPI based servers by emphasizing the **OpenAPI schema file as the foundation of your service definition**.
-Unlike other libraries that generate the schema from routes & validation defined in a separate DSL, Legba takes the opposite approach: **it uses your OpenAPI schema to create the necessary routes and wraps your supplied handlers with OpenAPI validation**.
+Unlike other libraries that generate the schema from routes & validation defined in a separate DSL, Legba takes a different approach: **it uses your OpenAPI schema to create the necessary routes and wraps your supplied handlers with OpenAPI validation**.

 Legba ensures that the final OpenAPI file exposed to your users remains **unrestricted, reviewable, and editable**.

-But feel free to leverage libraries like [pact](https://github.com/mpenet/pact) to generate portions of your schemas, that's perfectly fine, and the resulting file would certainly be usable with legba, but this is not a pre-requisite for using *legba*.

 ## Legba goals